How to Watch Rockies at Tigers

 How to Watch the Colorado Rockies at Detroit Tigers Today:

-Live stream the Colorado Rockies at Detroit Tigers game on fuboTV: Start with a 7-day free trial!
+Live stream the Colorado Rockies at Detroit Tigers game online with fuboTV: Start with a 7-day free trial!

-Ahead of tonight's game, the Rockies have started off the season with an 8-4 record.
-They are coming off of a tough 9-6 loss against the Phillies in their last outing.
-Tonight, the Rockies will give the starting nod to Antonio Senzatela, who has gone 1-0 with a 2.16 ERA thus far.
+Ahead of today's game, the Rockies have gone 8-4 to open up the season.
+Colorado has been looking like a team that could be a contender in the National League.
+The first game of this series ended up getting postponed, but the Rockies lost to the Phillies by a final score of 9-6 in their last game.

-On the other side of the diamond, the Tigers hold a 5-7 record thus far this season.
-Detroit is fresh off of a big 3-0 victory over the Yankees in their last game.
-For the Tigers tonight, Tarik Skubal will take the mound as the starter with an 0-1 record and a 3.72 ERA.
+On the other side of this matchup, the Tigers have opened up the year with a 5-7 record.
+Detroit has a lot of work to do, but its roster has a lot of talent.
+Last time out, the Tigers ended up beating the Yankees by a final score of 3-0.

 Regional restrictions may apply.